-3.6 Conclusions
+3.5 Conclusion

 As stated previously, this module is not concerned with the individual effect of an intervention, but rather the comparative effect of different models of rehabilitation.
 Overall, the majority of the literature provides support for the effectiveness of earlier (versus late), and higher intensity (versus standard) inpatient or outpatient rehabilitation.
-In terms of guideline implementation, although guidelines themselves can foster improvement, there need to be specific strategic plans in place for their uptake in order to improve patient outcomes.
+In terms of guideline implementation, although guidelines themselves can foster improvement, there need to be specific strategic plans in place for their uptake in order to increase compliance and lead to improved patient outcomes.
 On an institutional level, there can be a variety of differences between institutions in terms of the provision of care, which can be due to differences in resources, staffing, staff training, and education.